Joan raises her hand to the sky.It bursts into flames.

 Joan is a teenage girl.
 A virgin soldier who will convince an army of men that she hears the voice of the divine.
-Her body will become the site of a nation’s anxieties and hopes.
 She will burn.

 Co-creators Kate Davis and Emma Valente